cogentcore/core/goal/gosl/README.md

 		Compute(uint32(i))
 	}
 ```
-A parallel goroutine-based mechanism is actually used, but conceptually this is what it does, on both the CPU and the GPU: **GPU computation is effectively just a parallel for loop**.
+A parallel goroutine-based mechanism is actually used, but conceptually this is what it does, on both the CPU and the GPU.
+To reiterate: **GPU computation is effectively just a parallel for loop**.

 ## Global variables